zenoss/twill/README.txt

 Implementation and Extending Twill
 ----------------------------------

-twill is essentially a thin shell around the mechanize_ package.
+twill is pretty small at the moment, and I'm hoping to keep the core of it very simple.  twill is essentially a thin shell around the mechanize_ package.
 All twill commands are implemented in the ``commands.py`` file, and pyparsing_ does the work of parsing the input and converting it into Python commands (see ``parse.py``).
-Interactive shell work and readline support is implemented via the `cmd`_ module (in the Python distribution).
+Interactive shell work and readline support is implemented via the `cmd`_ module (from the standard Python library).

-twill is pretty small at the moment, and I'm hoping to keep the core of it very simple.
-Right now it's very easy to extend: just build a Python module that exports the functions you want to call and run ``extend_with <modulename>``.
+Right now it's very easy to extend: just build a Python module that exports the functions you want to call and run ``extend_with
+<modulename>``.

 .. _PBP: http://pbp.berlios.de/
 .. _maxq: http://maxq.tigris.org/